influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/rebuild-tsi-index.md

 {{% note %}}
 ## Rebuilding the TSI index in an InfluxDB Enterprise cluster
-To rebuild the TSI index in an InfluxDB Enterprise cluster, follow the steps above for every data node in the cluster.
+To rebuild the TSI index in an InfluxDB Enterprise cluster, perform the steps above on each data node in the cluster one after the other.
-After restarting the `influxd` process on a data node, allow the [hinted handoff queue (HHQ)](/enterprise_influxdb/latest/concepts/clustering/#hinted-handoff) to write all missed data to the updated node moving on to the next node.
+After restarting the `influxd` process on a data node, allow the [hinted handoff queue (HHQ)](/enterprise_influxdb/latest/concepts/clustering/#hinted-handoff) to write all missed data to the updated node before moving on to the next node.
 {{% /note %}}